Cyclop2K/remotesc/README.md

 Anonymously(using NIPE) and Automatically Connect and Execute Commands on the Remote Server via SSH

-commands - whois       nmap will run automatically after connecting to remote server via ssh
+input any IP/DNS address to scan and check the Whois of the given address after connecting to remote server via SSH